Japanese History | Japan Guide

 Castles in Japan

 Japanese castles have developed over many centuries, and have their own original style compared to European castles.
-We give you an overview of the history of Japanese castles, and which castles are best to visit if you have limited time on your Japan tour.
+Let us give you an overview of the history of Japanese castles.

 What became today's largest metropole in the world started out as a small town in the 13th century and became a small castle town in the 15th century.
 Then the feudal lords started fighting out a war that would change the course of Edo's history forever.